 However, I have never stopped to compete because of this.
 Instead, the visa issue was my deadline.

-At the moment I train 7 days a week.
-4 days cardio training, 3 days weightlifting and cardio.
+At the moment, I train seven days a week.
+Four days cardio training, three days weightlifting and cardio.

 I have never taken off longer than 8-10 days, so I haven’t got any real setbacks.
 Also, luckily, because I'm so connected with my body mentally I have never had an injury in my athlete career.

 As you know most powerful stabilizer is our glute muscle and this is part of my body.